There’s no dissent that archery is a fun sport, even though it brings along its complications and hazards.

 For a novice who has shot less than two hundred fifty times, we suggest using a release aid, which is a device that can shoot arrows more precisely than with your fingers.

-It is crucial that you never aim the arrow towards the sky and shoot and always make sure that your kid aims towards the target or the ground.
+Never aim the arrow towards the sky — always make sure your kid aims at the target or the ground.

 If you’re teaching your kids archery, check the equipment before use and throw away any faulty equipment.